-CAA Assumed pension rate:
+CAA Assumed pension rate from the CMA RP3 determination:

-CAA Assumed Pensionable pay (2020 CPI prices as used in the Cost exempt calculations):
+CAA Assumed Pensionable pay (2020 CPI prices as used in the Cost exempt calculations), from the CMA RP3 determination:

-(3g) RPI - CPI wedge variance adjustment
+(3h) RPI - CPI wedge variance adjustment

 Description: The adjustment captures the impact on revenue from unexpected changes in the difference between retail price index (RPI) inflation and consumer price index (CPI) inflation (called the RPI-CPI wedge).
 The impact on revenue is through differences in depreciation and regulatory return had the outturn RPI-CPI wedge been used in place of the forecast made at NR23.